pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 </details>

-And now we get this nice visualization:
 {% image "../img/2024-03-29-navigating-technical-debt/TwitchEverywhere-commit-count-per-file-cs.png" "Visualization of commit count per file for TwitchEverywhere as a bar chart" %}

 Visualized like this there is a shocking revelation: a small percentage of files are responsible for the vast majority of commits!
-If you are familiar with the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) – this distribution certainly seems to resemble it.

-You might think this pattern is specific to just the [TwitchEverywhere](https://github.com/pureooze/TwitchEverywhere) codebase.
-What if I told you this distribution is extremely common?
+What if I told you that the distribution of commits per file in a codebase is common across most codebases?
-So common that it's a pattern that is seen in codebases regardless of factors like language, age, or size.
+So common that it's a pattern that is seen regardless of factors like language, age, or size.
-The only thing in common is that the code is written by humans.
 Sounds crazy right?
 But we can test if it is true.
-I ran the same command on the following codebases:
+I ran the file hotspot analysis on the following codebases:
 * [ASP.NET Core (.cs files)](https://github.com/dotnet/aspnetcore)
 * [Roslyn (.cs files)](https://github.com/dotnet/roslyn)
 * [Django (.py files)](https://github.com/django/django)